 Why do I need a copy of my South Dakota driving record?

 Your South Dakota motor vehicle history is an important proof that you can drive responsibly.
 Commercial businesses hiring new truck drivers or public transportation companies look for accountable drivers to employ.

 They will check employee driving records for past violations and to predict your future behavior.
 Run a driving record lookup before you prepare car insurance documentation to get discount deals from your agent.

 Between two and 10 points can be assigned to a traffic violation on your South Dakota DPS driving record.
 Read the point section to check the total existing number, and avoid getting your license suspended or revoked by collecting too many within the time limits.

-Lower Arizona Car Insurance Premiums
+Lower South Dakota Car Insurance Premiums